ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 As previously described, file policies can be used to manage documents stored in cloud apps.
 To enable this capability MCAS must be allowed to monitor files stored in these apps.

-#### Design Considerations

 There are no design considerations.

-#### Design Decisions

-The tables below describe the MCAS Files design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 84 MCAS Files Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---